20 books that are essential reading this Pride Month | CNN Underscored

 ‘The Guncle’ by Steven Rowley (starting at $14.99; amazon.com)

 Following the death of their mother and a health crisis affecting their father, Maise and Grant’s “Gay Uncle Patrick” suddenly finds himself as primary guardian of two young children.
-“Guncle Rules” aside, he must learn what it means to be a parent in this funny and heart-warming beach read.
+“Guncle Rules” aside, he must learn what it means to be a parent in this funny and heartwarming beach read.

 ‘The Queer Bible’ by Jack Guinness (starting at $12.99; amazon.com)